thumb

 3) an ability to communicate effectively with a range of audiences.

-3- an ability to communicate effectively with a range of audiences.
+S5) Communicate effectively with a range of audiences.

 4) an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-4a- an ability to recognize ethical and professional responsibilities in engineering situations.
+4a.
+Recognize and uphold ethical and professional responsibilities in engineering situations.

 5) an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.